 Detached

-A detached garage costs between $19,000 and $45,000, which is a bit more expensive than an attached garage.
+A detached garage costs between $6,000 and $28,000 for a standard two-car size, which is around the price of an attached garage, excluding utilities and customizations.
 This style, however, has more flexibility to customize.

-It’s worth noting that prefabricated detached metal garages are a more affordable option than stick-built garages, since metal is cheaper than lumber and the labor costs are much less.
+It’s worth noting that prefabricated detached metal garages are a more affordable option than stick-built garages since metal is cheaper than lumber and the labor costs much less.

 Garage Materials: Cost Breakdown

 Wood (stick-built) garages are the most popular style, but they also require the most expensive materials.
-Metal garages are more affordable, sustainable, and durable.
+Metal garages, on the other hand, are more affordable, sustainable, and durable.

 Foundation

-Before building your garage, you must first have a foundation to serve as the supportive flooring of the structure.
+Before building your garage, you must first have a foundation to support the structure.
 The most common types of garage foundation and their costs per square foot include:

 Framing

-The three most common options for garage framing are lumber, concrete, and steel.
-Pricing for these ranges $1–$5 per square foot, with an additional $4–$8 per square foot for labor
+Other than metal, the three most common options for garage framing are lumber, concrete, and steel.
+Pricing for these materials ranges from $1–$5 per square foot, with an additional $4–$8 per square foot for labor.

 Roofing